beckerbenj/eatATA/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have
-* fixed a non-canonical URL link to a CRAN package
+* added a citation to the package description
+* added explanations to the dontrun sections in the examples (these sections use external software which requires a license)

 ## Test environments
 * local windows x86_64-w64-mingw32, R 3.6.2